Sparta Community News

 Treasurer: Ron Molyneux

 The Sparta Community Hall is available for rent.
 We have a certified kitchen, are fully accessible and air conditioned.
-The cost schedule is as follows: $250 for the day and $300 if alcohol is served.
-These prices take affect October 1.
+The cost schedule for upper hall is as follows: $50/hour, $150 for half day, $225 for full day and $300 if alcohol is served.
+Lower hall costs less.
+Repeat users get a discount.
 Call Sally Martyn at 519-775-2292 to make your reservation.
+Check out our web site for pricing, conditions, how to pay and a contract you can fill in and email.